 A mobile network’s security depends on a wide range of measures – not just its availability, not just end-to-end encryption, nor any other single aspect.
 This is why the pros have learned to use these seven strategies.

-Only when all strategies are in use can one trust that the network is secure and that the communication services that it provides are secure.
+Only when all strategies are in use can one trust that the communication services that the network delivers are secure.
 Only then can the network be shock-proof such as the ones described in the white paper: "Shock-proof networks - How professional radio communication helps tackle extreme circumstances ".